JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2019.2.md

 ## Updates for multinode setup

-### Optimized plugin download on agents
+### Optimized server-side patches download on agents

 Since this release, agents can download server-side patches from secondary nodes – not only from the main server, as it was before.

 Server-side patches are mostly used when an agent cannot find a VCS client executable (for example, Git or Perforce) on an agent machine.
 In this case, the agent will request the server to create a patch with VCS changes and send it to the agent.
-Now, if you assign the "_[VCS repositories polling](configuring-secondary-node.md#VCS+Repositories+Polling+on+Secondary+Node)_" responsibility to a secondary node, the agents will be able to request patches from this node as well, which significantly reduces the load on the main server.
+Now, if you assign the "_[VCS repositories polling](configuring-secondary-node.md#Assigning+Responsibilities)_" and "_[Processing data produced by builds](configuring-secondary-node.md#Assigning+Responsibilities)_" responsibilities to a secondary node, the agents will be able to request patches from this node as well, which significantly reduces the load on the main server.

 ### User-level actions on secondary nodes